 Cummins takes 10 wickets to lead Australia to Pakistan series triumph

-A fired-up Pat Cummins bagged five wickets and 10 in the match to earn Australia a nail-biting 79-run win in the second Test.
+A fired-up Pat Cummins bags five wickets in the innings and 10 in the match to earn Australia a nail-biting 79-run win in the second Test.

-Australia captain Pat Cummins took 10 wickets in a masterclass of clutch bowling to end stout Pakistan resistance and lead his side to a 79-run victory on the fourth day of the second test, locking up the three-match series 2-0.
+Australia captain Pat Cummins took 10 wickets in a masterclass of clutch bowling to end stout Pakistan resistance and lead his side to a 79-run victory on the fourth day of a second Test, locking up the three-match series 2-0.

-Just when it looked like the Boxing Day test would go down to the wire on the final day, the paceman stepped in to remove Mohammad Rizwan, Pakistan’s last recognised batsman, and claim his 250th test wicket on Friday.
+Just when it looked like the Boxing Day Test would go down to the wire on its final day on Friday, the paceman stepped in to remove Mohammad Rizwan, Pakistan’s last recognised batsman, and claim his 250th Test wicket.

 Keep readinglist of 4 items